1900s | Kentucky Timeline

 April 27, 1984, the Whitney M. Young birthplace and boyhood home in Simpsonville became a U.S. National Historic Landmark.
 Young was an American civil rights leader.
 He spent his career working to end employment discrimination and turning the National Urban League from a relatively passive civil rights organization into one that aggressively worked for equitable economic access to the historically disenfranchised.

-October 7, 1984, the first Presidential election debate between Reagan and Mondale was held in Louisville at the Kentucky Center for the Arts, Barbara Walters moderator.
-The debate was limited to domestic policy.
+October 7, 1984, Louisville hosted the first Presidential election debate between Reagan and Mondale at the Kentucky Center for the Arts, Barbara Walters moderator.
+The debate focused on domestic policy.
 Reagan was said to have appeared tired and sometimes confused.
 He referred to having started going to church “here in Washington.”
 He referred to military uniforms as “wardrobe,” and even admitted to being “confused.”
 The question of whether Reagan’s age was affecting his performance as president was the lead story the following day.
 When asked if his age had become a legitimate issue in the campaign (at 73), Reagan said, “I’ll challenge him to an arm wrestle any time.”
-In Kentucky, Reagan received 822,782 votes to Mondale’s 539,589.
+In Kentucky, Reagan received 822,782 Kentucky votes to Mondale’s 539,589.
+75 to 100 million people were said to have watched the debate.

 March 14, 1985, Kentucky dedicated ninety-two acres of mostly mature forest in Barren County adjacent to the Barren River Reservoir as the Brigadoon State Nature Preserve.
 An additional 88 acres were dedicated several years later and a small tract in 2010.
 Today a total of 184 acres are protected.
 The rich woodlands contain an impressive array of spring wildflowers, including several rare species in Kentucky.
 According to the Barren Tourism Department, the name comes by the former owners for the mythical Scottish village that appears from the mists once every hundred years.